Periods in humanitarian disasters

-Putting menstrual hygiene at the heart of emergency response
+Putting menstrual health at the heart of emergency response

 Roya, 21, arrived at our Women Friendly Space in Moria camp on the Greek island of Lesvos after a harrowing journey from Afghanistan.
 She had travelled with her family, including her two young sons Ali Reza and Sarwas, her sister and her mother.